Day 129: Hawea River Track, Clutha River, and Lake Wanaka

 Hāwea River

-The cycle path continue to follow the river for another half hour, then diverged to cross through a meadow, and then a lightly forested area that would have made for a lot of great campsites.
+The cycle path continued to follow the river for another half hour, then diverged to cross through a meadow, and then a lightly forested area that would have made for a lot of great campsites.

 The trail crossed over the Hāwea River via a bridge, and passed through a campground on the outskirts of Albert Town.
 Crossing over the Clutha River / Mata-Au, I began following that river upstream, towards Lake Wānaka.

-The Clutha is the longest river in the South Island (second to the Waikato River on the North Island), and the largest flowing river in New Zealand by the time it reaches the Pacific Ocean.
+The Clutha is the longest river in the South Island (and second to the Waikato River on the North Island), and the largest flowing river in New Zealand by the time it reaches the Pacific Ocean.
 (It is also one of the largest- and swiftest-flowing rivers in the world.)
 The river is Lake Wānaka’s outlet, ultimately sourced from glacial meltwater in the Southern Alps, and filtered through the lake, which gives the upper portion of the river its sapphire color.

 I continued along a still-busy walking and cycling path, with a lot less shade, following the Clutha towards the lake.
 Following pretty closely to the lake shore, this gave excellent views of the mountains around Lake Wānaka.